bind5g/BIND5G/NaaS-API/examples/onsite_examples.md

 		}
 	```

-- [ ] Create a web application in the Edge Resources: POST/application_instance request with the following body:
+- [ ] Create a web application in the Edge Resources: POST/application_instance request with the compute_id of the previous step, tenant_id from the first step and with the following body:

 	```
 		{